aerospike-examples/aerospike-csharp-aggregation-x86/README.md

 - In [**Program.cs**](/ASConsoleApp/Program.cs), update ***asServerIP*** and ***asServerPort*** such that it points to your instance running the Aerospike Server
 - `Build` and `Start` the application

-If all goes well, you should message **"INFO: Connection to Aerospike cluster succeeded!"** along with a menu of options.
+If all goes well, you should message **"INFO: Connection to Aerospike cluster succeeded!"** along with a menu of options in the console.
 See Usage.

 ## Usage